 People regularly tell you that you’re too sensitive or dramatic.
 People regularly tell you that you need to lighten up.
 In fact, maybe you’ve heard this throughout your life, going as far back as your childhood.
 Maybe you also cry easily.
 Maybe it seems like everything affects you, deeply — your heart wincing at every hurt.

 Acknowledging and processing our emotions is important.
 It’s key to our mental health.
-After all, suppressing our emotions has a whole host of unhelpful consequences (including hindering our health).
+After all, suppressing our emotions has a whole host of unhelpful consequences (including

 But we also have to know when to draw the line.

 Specifically, feeling our feelings becomes problematic “when the intensity of our feelings starts to change the way we think about ourselves, our relationships, and the world around us,” said Amy Di Francia, a licensed marriage and family therapist in Burbank, Calif., who specializes in treating anxiety and helping couples find deeper connection with one another.

 For instance, Di Francia said, the longer you sit with feelings of grief and loss after a breakup, the more likely you are to think I’m never going to feel OK again.
 I’ve never been able to have a healthy relationship and I never will.
 No one really cares about me.